webzakimbo/bcome-read-the-docs/docs/source/usage/executing-commands.rst

            └── grandchild

 Now let's say you want to invoke a command on the `grandchild` node.
-This command may be available from the standard menu for this node type, it may be a method available from the Ruby language (each node being a Ruby object at its core), or your method may be a custom task you've added to your Bcome Registry (See :doc:`../registry/overview` and associated with `grandchild`.
+This command may be available from the standard menu for this node type, it may be a method available from the Ruby language (each node being a Ruby object at its core), or your method may be a custom task you've added to your Bcome Registry (See :doc:`../registry/overview`) and associated with the `grandchild` node.

 What are the options for invoking this command?